 About the Department

 Today, CDI is the largest consumer protection agency in the state.
-California is the largest insurance market in the United States and the sixth largest insurance market in the world.
+With annual direct premiums of $310 billion, California is the largest insurance market in the United States and the fourth largest insurance market in the world.

-Nearly 1,400 dedicated employees work at CDI to oversee more than 1,500 insurance companies and license more than 350,000 agents, brokers, adjusters, and business entities.
-In the normal course of business, CDI annually processes more than 7,000 rate applications, issues approximately 160,000 licenses (new and renewals) and performs hundreds of financial reviews and examinations of insurers doing business in California.
-CDI annually receives more than 170,000 consumer assistance calls, investigates more than 35,000 consumer complaints and, as a result, recovers more than $63 million a year for consumers.
-CDI also annually receives and processes roughly 28,000 referrals regarding suspected fraud against insurers and others and conducts criminal investigations resulting in roughly 800 arrests.
+Nearly 1,400 dedicated employees work at CDI to oversee more than 1,300 insurance companies and license more than 410,000 agents, brokers, adjusters, and business entities.
+In the normal course of business, CDI annually processes more than 8,000 rate applications, issues approximately 190,000 licenses (new and renewals) and performs hundreds of financial reviews and examinations of insurers doing business in California.
+CDI annually receives more than 170,000 consumer assistance calls, investigates more than 37,000 consumer complaints and, as a result, recovers more than $84 million a year for consumers.
+CDI also annually receives and processes tens of thousands of referrals regarding suspected fraud against insurers and others and conducts criminal investigations resulting in thousands of arrests every year.

 All of CDI's functions, including overseeing insurer solvency, licensing agents and brokers, conducting market conduct reviews, resolving consumer complaints, and investigating and prosecuting insurance fraud, are to protect consumers.

-Consumers, insurance companies, and licensees rely on CDI to ensure that insurance products and services are available to consumers in a timely way, and that they deliver fair and equal benefits.
+Consumers, insurance companies, and licensees rely on CDI to ensure that insurance products and services are available to consumers timely, and that they deliver fair and equal benefits.
 To meet these expectations, CDI ensures that insurers are solvent, consumer complaints are addressed in a reasonable manner, and insurers and licensees play fairly in the marketplace.
-CDI regulates insurers with more than $123 billion in annual direct premiums.

 CDI enforces the insurance laws of California and has authority over how insurers and licensees conduct business in California.